destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 Write-once/run anywhere

-## The Way Java Works
+## How does Java work?

-Create a source document.
-Use an established protocol.

-Run your document through a source code compiler.
-The compiler checks for errors and won't let you compile until it's satisfied that everything will run correctly.
+In order to run Java successfully you need to create a source file and then use an established protocol for the file.
+The file will then be run through a source code compiler, which will check for errors and won't finish compiling until it's satisfied everything will run smoothly.

-The compiler creates a new document, coded into Java bytecode.
-Any device capable of running Java will be able to interpret/translate this file into something it can run.
-The compiled bytecode is platform-independent.
+The compiler will then create a new file that is coded into Java bytecode.
+Any device capable of running Java will be able to interpret/translate this file into something it can run, meaning the compiled bytecode is platform-independent.
 You don't have a physical Java Machine, but you have a virtual Java machine (implemented in software) running inside each electronic gadget.
 The virtual machine reads and runs the bytecode

-## What you'll do in Java

-Type a source file, compile it using javac compiler, then run the compiled bytecode on a Java virtual machine

-## Code Structure in Java

-- Put a class in a source file.

-- Put methods in a class.

-- Put statements in a method.
+## Can you explain the code structure in Java?

+- Once you have a source file you will need to put a class in the source file, place methods within the class, and then place statements inside of that method.

-## Anatomy of a class
+## What is the anatomy of a class?

 When Java Virtual Machine starts running, it looks for the class you give it at the command line.
 Then it starts looking for a specially-written method that looks exactly like: